Introduction

 Railway

+John was one of the navvies who built the railway from Crewkerne to Yeovil.
 A court case of June 1860 refers to him as a railway navvy residing at Hardington.
-On the night of Saturday, 23 June 1860, he was out on a pub crawl that took him as far as Yeovil.
-As he walked down Hendford Hill in a drunken state, cursing and swearing, he attracted the attention of PC Penny, who asked him to go home quietly.
+On the night of Saturday, 23 June 1860, he went on a pub crawl as far as Yeovil.
+While walking down Hendford Hill in a drunken state, cursing and swearing, he attracted the attention of PC Penny, who asked him to go home quietly.
 When John responded by hitting him and trying to push him over, Penny arrested him.
-At the Borough Police Court the following Monday, two magistrates fined John 10s.[1]`
+At the Borough Police Court the following Monday, two magistrates fined John 10s.[1]

 Marriage